LITUATUI/M3UPT/README.md

 ---

 RTP channels don't open in most players.
-Perfect Player and ProgTV (configured with MediaPlayer engine) were the only ones that worked for me.
+On Android, Perfect Player and ProgTV (configured with MediaPlayer engine) were the only ones that worked for me.
 If you know more players that can open them, let me know :)

 ---